- Refer

 If the auto-commit mode is disabled for the

-, you can make the insert permanent by
+Connection, you can make the insert permanent by

 committing the transaction, or cancel the insert by rolling back the transaction.